-Click on Publish > Update to save your changes after you have finished editing your post …
+Click on Publish > Update to save your changes when you are done editing your post …

-Once you have updated your changes, you can view your edits by clicking on either the ‘Post Updated.
-View post’ link (1), or the ‘Preview Changes’ button (2) …
+To view your saved changes, click on either the ‘Post Updated.
+View post’ link (1), or ’Preview Changes’ (2) …

-Note: You can also view changes to your post while working in the Edit Post screen by clicking on ’Preview Changes’ in the Publish box.
+Note: You can also view changes to your post while working in the Edit Post area by clicking on ’Preview Changes’ .